 This should give you more than enough time to park your car and walk up the small slope to the viewpoint without rushing or missing the train!

-There is a large car park along the main road, which is owned by National Trust.
+There is a large carpark along the main road, which is owned by the National Trust.
 Members can park for free or there’s a small £2 fee if you’re a non-member.

-You should search for Glenfinnan Visitor Centre to get the directions for this car park.
+You should search for Glenfinnan Visitor Centre to get the directions for this carpark – here’s the address info you need:

 Look just to the left of the visitor centre entrance and you should see a small slope winding around the corner.
-Follow this for a couple of minutes and before you know it, you’ll have a 360 degree view of the viaduct and lake.
+Follow this for a couple of minutes and before you know it, you’ll have a 360 degree view of the landscape.

 At peak times, this vantage point can get quite busy so you might want to arrive a little earlier to get a good spot.
 In June, there were about a dozen of us waiting for the afternoon train to come past.